INFORMATION REQUIRED IN PROXY STATEMENT

 |||annual variable performance awards payable in cash and tied to the achievement of performance goals established by us, and|

 |||long-term, stock-based incentive awards which strengthen the mutuality of interests between the executive officers and the Companys stockholders.|

 As an officers level of responsibility increases, it is our intent to have a greater portion of his or her total compensation be dependent upon the Companys performance and stock price appreciation rather than base salary.

 Factors.
-The principal factors that the Compensation Committee considered in establishing the components of each executive officers compensation package for the 2001 fiscal year are summarized below.
+The principal factors which we considered in establishing the components of each executive officers compensation package for the 2000 fiscal year are summarized below.
 We may in our discretion apply entirely different factors, particularly different measures of financial performance, in setting executive compensation for future fiscal years, but all compensation decisions will be designed to further the general compensation policy indicated above.